Crucifixion darkness: Ancient historians

 Tertullian, in his Apologeticus of AD 197, referred to the crucifixion darkness and claimed that an independent account of the omen was held in the Roman archives:

 And yet, nailed upon the cross, He exhibited many notable signs, by which His death was distinguished from all others.
-At His own free-will, He with a word dismissed from Him His spirit, anticipating the executioner’s work.
+At His own free-will, He with a word dismissed from Him His spirit, anticipating the executioner's work.
 In the same hour, too, the light of day was withdrawn, when the sun at the very time was in his meridian blaze.
 Those who were not aware that this had been predicted about Christ, no doubt thought it an eclipse.
 You yourselves have the account of the world-portent still in your archives.

 In AD 248, the crucifixion darkness story was used by the Christian apologist Origen as an example of the biblical account being supported by non-Christian sources: when the pagan critic Celsus claimed that Jesus could hardly be a God because he had performed no great deeds, Origen responded, in Against Celsus (AD 248), by recounting the darkness, earthquake and opening of tombs.
 As proof that the incident had happened, Origen referred to a description by the Chronicles of Phlegon of Tralles of an eclipse, accompanied by earthquakes felt in other parts of the Empire during the reign of Tiberius.
+However, with his Commentary on Matthew (c.
+246-248 AD'), Origen offered a different approach.
+Answering criticisms that there was no mention of this incident in non-Christian sources by insisting it was local to Palestine.
+To suggestions that it was merely an eclipse, Origen pointed out that this was impossible and offered other explanations, such as heavy and dark clouds, drawing only on the accounts given in Matthew and Mark, which make no mention of the sun.